XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/account-methods/account_tx.md

 * - Specifying `ledger_index_min`, `ledger_index_max` and `ledger_index` will result in an invalidParams error
 * - Specifying `ledger_index_min` or `ledger_index_max` out of a valid range will result in lgrIdxMalformed.

+Older Api versions can be used.
+Documented [here][api-version-history]

 {% include '_snippets/rippled_versions.md' %}
 {% include '_snippets/rippled-api-links.md' %}